 To apply for citizenship, you must meet certain eligibility criteria and complete an application.

 In order to apply for Canadian citizenship you must:

-- Have lived in Canada as a PR for at least 3 years out of the 4 years (1,095 days) right before the day you apply; and
+- Have lived in Canada as a PR for at least 1,095 days out of the 5 years before you apply

 If you are or have been a member of the Canadian Armed Forces, you may be eligible for a fast-track application process.

-You cannot become a Canadian citizen if you have recently been or are in prison, on parole or probation or have been charged or convicted of an indictable crime.
+You cannot become a Canadian citizen if you have recently been or are in prison, on parole or probation, are serving a conditional sentence or have been charged or convicted of an indictable crime.
 If you are under a deportation order, you also cannot apply.

-Read more information about citizenship eligibility on CIC's website.
+Read more information about citizenship eligibility on IRCC's website.

 - Download and fill out the forms in the Canadian Citizen Application Package for both you and your children.